EvilMorty13/E-Commerce_MircoService/Readme.md

 - Product (CRUD operations with authentication and handling product data)
 - Order (CRUD operations with authentication and handling order data)

-Gateway,User and Product microservices are made with Fastapi and Order microservice is made with Django.
+Gateway,User and Product microservices are made with Fastapi and Order microservice is made with Django Rest Framework.

 ## Prerequisite

 - Python 3.12
-- Local Posgress Server
+- Local postgresql Server

 ## Installation